ace-n/Euphoria/README.md

 When you're ready to search, go to the Search Controls section and click "Search".
 Euphoria will then conduct the specified search(es).
 You will receive one of two messages:
 <pre>
-  No matching items were found
+  No searches have found matching items
-  X searches have found matching items [TODO]
+  X searches have found matching items (where X > 0)
 </pre>
 If you receive the latter and "Highlight successful searches" is checked in the options menu, some of the searches in the Active Search List will appear green.
 To retrieve the results of the search, right click on it.
 A context menu should appear with the following options:
 <pre>